6 FAQs On Writing Off Bad Debt For Malaysian SMEs

 Most auditors in Malaysia will accept a legal Notice of Demand as sufficient proof of recovery attempts.
 Some may also require a short explanation letter from your lawyer.

-Q6: Why should I consult a Debt Recovery Lawyer before claiming tax relief?
+Q6: Why should I consult a debt recovery lawyer before claiming tax relief?

 My role isn’t just to chase debts.
 It’s to help you make strategic financial decisions: